 If your application is successful, we'll email you with a full role description of the role we’re offering you.

 We welcome applications from people with additional accessibility requirements, and where possible we'll do our best to make any reasonable adaptions to our roles.
 There will be an opportunity to detail any additional requirements on the application form, and we may be in touch to discuss any requirements and the roles we have available.

-You must be 18 years+ at the start of the first festival you apply for.
+You must be at least 18 at the start of the first festival you apply for.
 Applicants will be asked to confirm this on application, and will need to show photo ID on entry to the festival.

 In order to fill out the application form, you will need:

 - details about you (including details of any adjustments you would require to volunteer)